haniffalab/webatlas-pipeline/sphinx/installation.rst

 You can read more about how to install nextflow in the `official nextflow documentation`_.

 **#4.
-Check Docker is installed**
+Check Docker is installed (optional)**

-Make sure Docker Engine 20.10 or later is installed on your computer by using the command:
+If you want to use Docker, make sure Docker Engine 20.10 or later is installed on your computer by using the command:

 .. code-block:: shell
    :caption: Input